What Can You Write About if You Don’t Have Any Ideas?

 When I’ve finished one big writing project, like a novel, I often feel empty of ideas.
 So much of my creative energy has gone into the work I’ve just finished, it feels like I’ll never have any more ideas that I like as much.

-But if you’re in that situation, what can you do to fill the time while you’re waiting for that new idea?
+But if you’re in that situation too, what can you do to fill the time while you’re waiting for that new idea?
 Or how can you help it along?

 You don’t necessarily have to be fully committed to an idea to write about it.
 You could simply list a whole bunch of ideas and see if any of them seem like halfway decent contenders.

-Plus, your idea might end up grabbing you more than you expected: several of my novels and novel-attempts started out as short stories.
+Plus, your idea might end up grabbing you more than you expected: some of my novels and novel-attempts started life as short stories.
 If you find that exploring your idea helps make it more engaging, you could expand and develop it into a much longer piece.

 #2: Enjoy Other People’s Creations